 I do not want to stop typing and grab my mouse and hit the rewind button, or even use a keyboard shortcut, as I don’t want to get my hands out of position while typing.
 Using a mouse to control the video will slow you down significantly.

 I use a USB foot pedal by Infinity, it works with every transcription software I use and every computer, both Mac and PC, I have.
-It’s responsive, versatile, and well priced.
+The Infinity USB foot pedal responsive, versatile, and well-priced.
+I’ve been using these for years and have never had any issues.

 I hope this article was helpful.
-Let us know if you have any questions.
-If you have any files that need to be transcribed please feel to request a quote or visit our transcription page.
+Comment below if you have a favorite audio transcription software and please leave any questions or comments you might have.
+If you have audio or video files that need to be transcribed please feel to request a quote or visit our transcription page.
 Happy transcribing!